One Woman’s Fight To Keep Public Lands Public

 I live in a humble home on a little lot that my husband and I purchased years ago to raise our family.

-Country composed of rivers, lakes and streams that home the fish native to them.
+Country composed of rivers, lakes, and streams that home the fish native to them.

 I am a native to this land.

-From the time I was an infant this has been my home.
+From the time I was an infant, this has been my home.

-colors, shapes and beauty that no artist could ever completely capture.
-I feel the earth beneath my feet and I taste what only these hills can offer.
+colors, views, and beauty that no artist could ever completely capture.

 My home.